r-muthu/50.021-AI-Project-Group-19/README.md

-# 🛡️ Hate Speech Detection using distilRoBERTa
+# 🧠 Hate Speech Detection Project by Group 19

+1007010 Muthu Ramaswamy
+1007124 Manishansh Shaswat
+1007012 Mohamed Zuhairi Bin Mohamed Amran
+1007156 Alen Syzdykov
+1006324 Ethan Choo E-Rhen

+---

+## 🛡️ Our best model: distilRoBERTa

 This project enables users to train, test, and deploy a robust hate speech classification model using `distilroberta-base`.
 It leverages Hugging Face's Transformers and PyTorch, with gradual unfreezing, early stopping, and safetensors support for efficient model saving.